enanomapper/enm-ontoviewer/help.md

 ---
 #### Sparql
 This page allows you to write [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) queries without any restrictions and with full [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) syntax support including subqueries.
 The result can be downloaded to your computer.
 Please choose one of the output formats from the drop-down list.
+There is also an option to render results as HTML table to the page.